Hamiltonian learning via quantum Zeno effect: Protocol overview

-Following the initialization, the system undergoes $r$ sequences of alternating kicks and time evolution under the full system Hamiltonian.
-To induce the intended dynamics, we construct the kick operator as $U_{\text{kick}} = \mathbb{I}_2 \otimes Z \otimes \mathbb{I}_2 \otimes Z$, acting on the non-target qubits.
-Repeated applications of this unitary freeze the dynamics of these qubits, while allowing the target patches to evolve under a local effective Hamiltonian.
-This occurs because the kicks suppress transitions between the eigenspaces of $U_{\text{kick}}$, effectively confining the evolution of the system to the target regions.
-To make this more concrete, consider a single non-target qubit $i$, and suppose the Hamiltonian is expressed in terms of single- and two-qubit Pauli operators ($\sigma_i$ and $\sigma_i\sigma_j$ for $\sigma \in \{X,Y,Z\}$).
+To clarify how the reshaping acts at the local level, consider a single non-target qubit $i$, and suppose the Hamiltonian is expressed in terms of single- and two-qubit Pauli operators ($\sigma_i$ and $\sigma_i\sigma_j$ for $\sigma \in \{X,Y,Z\}$).
 To decouple qubit $i$ from its neighbors, we apply the unitary kick $U_{\rm kick} = Z_i$.
 In the limit of frequent kicks, the effective Hamiltonian no longer contains two-qubit terms of the form $\sigma_j\sigma_i$ with $j$ adjacent to $i$ and $\sigma_i \neq Z$.
 Instead, two-qubit terms commuting with $Z_i$, which should ideally be removed to isolate the local dynamics, survive and are reshaped into additional contributions to the single-qubit coefficients of the neighboring qubits.
 All other terms—single-qubit operators on $i$ and interactions not involving $i$—remain unchanged.
 As a result, the dynamics factorize into independent blocks, enabling each patch to be characterized separately.

-This reshaping strategy is particularly practical when the kicks are chosen as $Z$ rotations, as in the above example, since several hardware platforms support virtual $Z$ gates.
+This reshaping strategy is particularly convenient in practice when the kicks are chosen as $Z$ rotations, as in the above example, since several hardware platforms support virtual $Z$ gates.
 Rather than applying a physical microwave pulse, the control electronics advance the global phase reference by $\pi$, which shifts all subsequent $X$ and $Y$ drives accordingly, and is mathematically identical to a true $Z(\pi)$ rotation.
 Because no microwave pulse is required and the phase register is maintained with high precision, virtual $Z$ gates execute effectively instantaneously and without added decoherence, making them highly efficient.

+Once the target patches have been dynamically isolated via the Zeno procedure, measurements are performed on the states evolved under the effective dynamics.
+An informationally complete set of POVMs is applied independently and in parallel across the patches.
+The measurement outcomes are gathered to form the dataset used in the reconstruction.